 The number of monitoring solutions is daunting.
 New solutions are coming on the scene continuously, and existing solutions evolve in functionality.
-Rather than looking at each solution in depth, I’ve taken the approach of drawing high-level comparisons.
+Rather than looking at each solution in depth, we will take the approach of drawing high-level comparisons.
 With this approach, readers can hopefully “narrow the list” and do more serious evaluations of solutions best suited to their own needs.

 The monitoring solutions covered here include:

-A challenge with objectively comparing monitoring solutions is that architectures, capabilities, deployment models, and costs can vary widely.
+One challenge with objectively comparing Docker monitoring solutions is that architectures, capabilities, deployment models, and costs can vary widely.
 One solution may extract and graph Docker-related metrics from a single host while another aggregates data from many hosts, measures application response times, and sends automated alerts under particular conditions.

 Beyond understanding how each monitoring solution implements the basic capabilities above, users will be interested in other aspects of the monitoring solution as well: